MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this exercise you learned how to copy files to the master SLURM node and to execute the SLURM job.

 <a name="Exercise7"></a>
-## Exercise 7: Windows: Copying SLURM project scripts, configuring the SLURM nodes, and executing the SLURM job to convert images.
+## Exercise 7: Windows: Copy SLURM project scripts, configure the SLURM nodes, and execute the SLURM job to convert images

 This section is for Windows operating systems.
 If you are doing this lab on OS X or Linux, jump to [Exercise 8](#Exercise8)